 (Not annual: check plans for discount)

 Podia’s Mover plan gives you access to several features except for memberships, Zoom integration, blog, affiliate marketing, and third-party code snippet.
 To use all its features without these limitations, you’d need to upgrade to its Shaker plan.

-Teachable's Basic plan gives you access to a ton of features, but there will be a 5% transaction fee attached.
-Also, you'll only get two admin-level users and basic customer support.
+Teachable’s Basic plan gives you access to many features, but a 5% transaction fee will be attached.
+Also, you’ll only get two admin-level users and basic customer support.

-Winner: Podia wins this.
-This is because its pricing is lower than Teachable's, and its free trial gives you more freedom.
-Also, Podia charges no transaction fees and offers responsive support on all plans.
+Winner: Podia wins this because its starting price is lower than Teachable’s, and its free trial gives you a lot of wiggle room to try all its features.
+Also, Podia charges zero transaction fee for sales made and offers responsive support on all plans.

-Teachable vs. Podia – Which One Should You Choose?
+Podia vs Teachable – Which One Should You Choose?

-However, having seen their strengths and weaknesses, which one should you choose?
-Let’s get to that right away.
+However, having seen their strengths and weaknesses, which one of these online platforms should you choose?

 Choose Teachable if…

-You’re a fulltime course creator who wants to just focus and grow your craft in the online course niche.
+You’re a full-time creator who wants to focus on creating online courses.